Summer Deals & Coupon Codes for 2023

 Action #3.
 Inspect the outlet for damage

-In some cases, the appliance is not the problem — the outlet is to blame.
+Sometimes, the appliance is not the problem — the outlet is to blame.
 If you can reset the outlet or breaker, do it and plug the clothing dryer in again.
-If the problem is not solved, call an electrician to make sure all circuits are intact.
+If the problem is not solved, call an electrician to ensure all circuits are intact.

 Action #4.
 Check the heating element for short circuits or burn marks